Rules and Regulations

 NJPHA Schooling Hunter

 Open to horses & ponies.
 To be judged on performance & soundness, with emphasis on manners.
-This division may be combined with NJPHA Hunter & run at 2 separate heights.
+Class may be run with any open 2’ to 3’ division.
+This class may be combined with NJPHA Hopeful Hunters and NJPHA Suitable Hunters.
+When combined, points will go the respective class.
 Fences 2’6”

 Sponsored by Friends & Family of Teresa Conte

 This class may be offered at any NJPHA pointed show.
-Horse shows may offer more than one Derby reflecting the jump height of each of the NJPHA pointed classes offered in the High Score Program (2’3″/2’6″/2’9″/3’/3’3″/3’6″).
+Horse shows may offer more than one Derby reflecting the jump height of each of the NJPHA pointed classes offered in the High Score Program (<2’/2’/2’3″/2’6″/2’9″/3′).
 The NJPHA Derby may be combined with another Derby run under the same specifications.
 Horses may only compete in one NJPHA pointed Derby per show.
 A horse or rider may only compete in classes/sections not to exceed 3” higher than the maximum height of the entered Derby.
 One rider per horse.
-Owner of the horse, and rider must be a current NJPHA member, and the horse must be registered with the NJPHA (free of charge) to the owner and rider in order to accrue points for the High Score Program.
+Owner of the horse, and rider must be a current NJPHA member, and the horse must be registered with the NJPHA in order to accrue points for the High Score Program.
 No prize money restrictions.

 Equitation